howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 1. the `image` field represents the docker image that will be used.
 2. The `environment` array specifies which environment variables get passed to the container during initialization.
 This is typically used to pass configuration options and secrets (such as username and password) to the container.
 3. The `volumes` array is used for persisting data in the host file system.
 4. The `ports` array is used to map ports from the host machine to the container.
 The format follows the convention of "host_port:container_port".
-In this case, you are mappping the port `5432` of the host machine to port `5432` of the `postgres` container.
+In this case, you are mapping the port `5432` of the host machine to port `5432` of the `postgres` container.
 5432 is conventionally the port used by PostgreSQL.

 With that out of the way, we can spin up the database with one simple command.
 Before you move on to the next instruction, make sure that nothing is already running on port 5432, in which case, the following command will fail.